cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 version of CloudpilotEmu can always import a session image written by an older version.

-### Mass exporting and importing sessions

-Select the "export" icon from the toolbar in order to start selecting sessions from the list for export.
-All selected sessions will be exported as a single zip archive.

-Similarly, a zip archive with sessions can be imported in order to add all of them to CloudpilotEmu.
-Note that you will not be prompted to change the session names or settings during import in this case - you'll have to make any adjustments afterwards.

 # The sessions list

 Selecting a session from the list will launch the session in the emulator and take you to the emulation tab.

-Swiping a session to the left or right will reveal options to save, edit, reset and delete a session.
+Swiping a session to the left or right will reveal options to export, edit, reset and delete a session.
 On devices that have a mouse or trackpad you can also do a right click on a session in order to open a context menu with the same options.